KennyPeanuts/crayfish_leaf_decom/lab_notebook/metadata/initial_leaf_mass_metadata.md

 * BagTank = the the number of the tank from which the sample was taken

 * CrucNum = the number that was previously labeled on the crucible *NOTE: these numbers are in no particular order

 * CrucLeafDM = the weight of the crucible and leaf dry mass  (g)

-* CrucAFDM = the weight of the crucible and ash free dry mass (g)
+* CrucAM = the weight of the crucible and ash mass (g)